 Enjoy a coffee and biscuit with a face mug

 A reminder of you.
-Reminders of you can be something that has a photo of you or be something from your new homeland.
+Reminders of you can be something that has a photo or an oil painting of a photo that would be special for the receiver, like the ones in Mavenart.
+Another reminder of you for your family could be something from your new homeland.

 I enjoy sending to Australian gifts or gifts that relate to the Australian way of life, like the ones below.